Deminarcis/PenBox/README.md

 ### how to use

-- Run the install script for your platform (MacOS or Linux) e.g. `./install-linux.sh` for linux
+- Run the install script e.g. `./install-linux.sh` from a terminal The installer will land you in the container if everything goes smoothly.
+You can return to the container by running `distrobox enter --name Kali`
-- If on Linux run:
+- Alternately you can run:
     - `systemctl --user start container-kali`
     - `podman attach --latest` (or use the name assigned to the container)
-- If on MacOS start the container and run the attach command above

 To stop the container on Linux run `systemctl --user stop container-kali`

-You can also run `podman start Kali` and `podman attach Kali`, then `podman stop Kali` when done.
+You can also run `podman start Kali` and `podman attach Kali`, then `podman stop Kali` to control the container.